helfirex/Takserver/README.md

 *****Use Exact Server Name when creating the certificates*****

-The full process is in the Install file
+The full process is in the [tak server.txt](https://github.com/helfirex/Takserver/files/9099895/tak.server.txt) file